-The Town of Jonesborough will host Christmas in Olde Jonesborough, a month-long series of holiday events and activities.
+The Town of Jonesborough will host Christmas in Olde Jonesborough, a month-long holiday series of events and activities.
 Christmas in Olde Jonesborough will feature a different theme every Saturday from November 26 to December 17 from 11 a.m. to 3 p.m. in downtown Jonesborough.

-Each Saturday will offer a variety of events from 11 am to 3 pm including caroling, visits with Santa, music, storytelling and extended holiday shopping hours in Tennessee’s Oldest Town.

-Santa will be on site in his sleigh beside the Washington County Courthouse for pictures and visits with children.
-Bring letters to Santa and drop them off in the mailbox from November 27 to December 19 and receive a reply from the jolly old man himself.
-Free gift wrapping will be offered inside the International Storytelling Center during events on any purchases made in downtown Jonesborough.
-The public is also encouraged to bring a new gift for St. Nick to deliver to less fortunate children in the area.
-Gifts can be dropped off with St. Nick at his sleigh.
+Santa will also be on site in his sleigh beside the Washington County Courthouse each Saturday for pictures and visits with children.
+Attendees are encouraged to bring letters to Santa and drop them off in the mailbox by Monday, December 12 and receive a reply from the jolly old man himself.
+Free gift wrapping will also be offered inside the International Storytelling Center during the Saturday events on any purchases made in downtown.

 Lighting of the Tree